openstack/charm-deployment-guide/deploy-guide/source/keystone.rst

 are specified, respectively, with the ``token-expiration`` and the ``fernet-max-active-keys`` configuration options.

-For example, given that an administrator desires a token expiration of 24 hours (3600 seconds) and a rotation frequency of 6 hours (900 seconds), the maximum number of active keys must be six:
+For example, given that an administrator desires a token expiration of 1 hour (3600 seconds) and a rotation frequency of 15 minutes (900 seconds), the maximum number of active keys must be six:

 .. math::